Patented One-Piece Welded Aluminum Cores Offer Big Advantages

 The aluminum extrusions incorporate a duct at the center, through which air, oil or water is routed.
 Fins of varying depths are machined into the outer surface of the aluminum extrusion, giving the outside surface a corrugated configuration, which increases the surface area and allows for better heat transfer, the company said.

 Since the fin and tube are a single piece, there are no bonding agents, gaskets or gaps to impede the inherent high heat conductivity of the aluminum.
 The aluminum extrusions are welded to headers and bases, depending on the application, to form whole cooler units.
 Cross-flow or side-by-side configurations are available.
-Recently, QST has developed a combination radiator, oil cooler and charge air cooler for truck and bus applications which has only recently gone into production.
+QST has also developed a combination radiator, oil cooler and charge air cooler for truck and bus applications which is now in production.